theduckshepherd/theduckshepherd.github.io/_posts/2024-05-04-discussion-we-are-all-going-to-die.md

 category: discussion
 ---

 Simply put, another of my strange post on absurdism, albeit free will is a more interesting topic.
+From Albert Camus, "for the absurd man, it is not a matter of explaining and solving, but of experiencing and describing.
+Everything begins with lucid indifference."

 # A. Determinism
 Death is deterministic.
 Thus, there is a deterministic outcome.
 However, the process of getting there is probabilistic.
 Pray tell, what is the chance that one of us get hit by a car tomorrow!